GuilhermeRoque/openweatherconsumer/README.md

 **Usage**

-- Get a token by executing a GET request on `/userid`
+- Retrieve an access token by sending a GET request to the /userid endpoint.
-- Start an async task by executing a POST request on `/openweather` and passing city names on the request body.
-This will start a background task to request the cities weather information.
+- Start a background task by sending a POST request to /openweather, including the previously obtained token in the Authorization header as a Bearer token.
+The request body must contain a list of city names.
+This will trigger an asynchronous process to fetch weather data for the specified cities.
-- Get the task result by executing a GET request on `/openweather`.
-This will return the current retrieved weather information and the task current status.
+- Check the task's progress and results by sending a GET request to /openweather with the same Bearer token.
+The response includes the current status of the task and any weather information retrieved so far.

 **Notes**